Bloch-Beilinson conjectures for Hecke characters and Eisenstein cohomology of Picard surfaces: Abstract

 \section{Abstract}

 We consider certain families of Hecke characters $\phi$ over a quadratic imaginary field $F$.
-The order of vanishing of the $L$-function $L(\phi,s)$ at the central point $s=-1$, according to the Beilinson conjectures, should be equal to the dimension of the space of extensions of the Tate motive $\BQ(1)$ by the motive associated with $\phi$.
+According to the Bloch-Beilinson conjectures, the order of vanishing of the $L$-function $L(\phi,s)$ at the central point $s=-1$ should equal the dimension of the space of extensions of the Tate motive $\BQ(1)$ by the motive associated with $\phi$.

-In this article, candidates for the corresponding extensions of Hodge structure are constructed, under the assumptions that the sign of the functional equation of $L(\phi,s)$ is $-1$ and that $L^\prime(\phi,-1) \neq 0$.
-This is achieved by means of the cohomology of variations of Hodge structures over Picard modular surfaces attached to $F$ and Harder's theory of Eisenstein cohomology.
-Moreover, we provide a criterion for the non-triviality of these extensions, based on the non-vanishing of a height pairing that we define and study.
+In this article, we construct candidates for the corresponding extensions of Hodge structures, assuming that the sign of the functional equation of $L(\phi,s)$ is $-1$.
+This is accomplished through the cohomology of variations of Hodge structures over Picard modular surfaces associated with $F$ and Harder's theory of Eisenstein cohomology.

+Furthermore, we demonstrate that these extensions are naturally realized within certain biextensions and outline a program to establish their non-triviality.